-We store personal data for as long as we find it necessary to fulfill the purpose for which the personal data was collected, while also considering our need to answer your queries or resolve possible problems, to comply with legal requirements under applicable laws, to attend to any legal claims/complaints, and for safeguarding purposes.
+We store personal data for as long as necessary to fulfill the purpose for which the personal data was collected, such as providing our service to customers, while also considering our need to answer your queries or resolve possible problems, to comply with legal requirements under applicable laws, to attend to any legal claims/complaints, and for safeguarding purposes.

 You have the following rights with respect to your personal data:

-This information is used to make websites work more efficiently, as well as to provide business and marketing information to the owners of the site, and to gather such personal data as browser type and operating system, referring page, etc for the purposes of understanding how visitors use a website.
+This information is used to help improve the user experience of our website and services, as well as to provide business and marketing information to us, and to gather such personal data as browser type and operating system, referring page, etc for the purposes of understanding how visitors use a website.